SAFVR/AI-Training-Gen/README.md

 A FastAPI application that generates training videos based on job descriptions using AI services.

+## Important Repository Information

+This repository has been restructured to exclude large binary files.
+The `new_main` branch is a clean branch that excludes FFmpeg binaries and sensitive credentials.
+When working with this repository:

+1. Always use the `new_main` branch for development
+2. Do not attempt to push the old `main` branch as it contains files exceeding GitHub's size limits
+3. Follow the FFmpeg setup instructions below to manually add the required binary files

 ## Features

 - Analyzes job descriptions to identify safety risks